convos-chat/convos/doc/config.md

 ```

 Instead of using environment variables, you can specify configuration settings
 in a JSON config file.
-Note that all the settings below is optional, just like
+Note that all the settings below are optional, just like
 the environment variables.

 ```bash